Skip to Content

 In the Carpathian mountains of western Ukraine lies a forest of beech trees that has been untouched since the last ice age (estimated at 11,000 years ago).

-It is illegal to cut any trees in that forest, and much of the area is a national park.
-It is considered a UNESCO World Heritage Site.
+It is illegal to cut trees in that forest, a UNESCO World Heritage Site.
+Much of the area is a national park.

 Ancient forests are sometimes called primeval forests.

-10. If You Want to Tell If a Ukranian Is Married, Look at Their Right Hand
+20. If You Want to Tell If a Ukrainian Is Married, Look at Their Right Hand

-While married people in North American and Western Europe wear their wedding rings on their left hands, Ukraine is one the countries where it is customary to wear your wedding band on the right hand.
+While married people in North America and Western Europe wear their wedding rings on their left hand, Ukraine is one the countries where it is customary to wear your wedding band on the right hand.

 They wear a gold ring on the fourth finger of their right hand to symbolize union.